The Polite Fiction of Anti-Zionism

 Anti-Zionism is anti-Semitism for those who cannot, or will not, bring themselves to say so plainly.
 It is prejudice dressed in abstraction, hostility with better manners.

-And given how often we are told this position is obvious, one might expect it could be explained without shouting.
+And given how often we are assured that this position is self-evident, one might imagine it could be articulated without the need for chanting.

 It never is.